lingjzhu/mtracker.github.io/README.md

 **MTracker** is a tool for automatic splining tongue shapes in ultrasound images by harnessing the power of deep convolutional neural networks.
 It is developed at the Department of Linguistics, University of Michgian to address the need of spining a large-scale ultrasound project.
 MTracker also allows for human correction by interfacing with the [GetContours Suite](https://github.com/mktiede/GetContours) developed by Mark Tiede at Haskins Laboratory.

+## We are still testing MTracker.
+We are planning to release our source codes in July, 2018.

 ## About MTracker

 MTracker was developed by Jian Zhu, [Will Styler](http://savethevowels.org/will/), and Ian Calloway at the University of Michigan, on the basis of data collected with [Patrice Beddor](https://sites.lsa.umich.edu/beddor/) and [Andries Coetzee](https://sites.lsa.umich.edu/coetzee/).